HELL AND THE WRATH OF GOD:

 In Revelation 14:9-12, we are told in very clear terms, that whoever takes the mark of the beast and worships him shall drink the wine of the wrath of God, which is poured out in full strength from the cup of God’s anger.
 Those who take the mark of the beast will be tormented with fire and brimstone in the presence of the Lord and His angels…and the smoke of their torment will ascend forever and ever, and they shall have no rest day or night.

-No matter who you are, no matter what prayers you have said, and no matter what you believe about grace, if you take the mark of the beast you ARE going to into the lake of fire where you will be tormented day and night forever.
+No matter who you are, no matter what prayers you have said, and no matter what you believe about grace, if you take the mark of the beast you ARE going to into the lake of fire where you WILL be tormented day and night forever.
 The above passage also makes it abundantly clear that the lake of fire is not the permanent extinguishing of the soul.
-It is a real place where you will be in torment…with no opportunity for rest, and with no chance of escape.
+It is a real place where you will be in unrelenting torment…with no opportunity for rest, and with no chance of escape.

 In Revelation 19:20, we are told that the beast and the false prophet of Revelation are thrown alive into a lake of fire that burns with brimstone.